-To remain consistent with utilization of the methodology as the basis for this project rationale, population forecasts for 2023 and 2024 have been estimated using the same assumptions that are used in the eight step methodology contained in WAC 246-310-290.
-The calculation for the assumption of population growth within each age cohort for each projected year is: (year 2021 - year 2020) + year 2021 = year 2022
+To remain consistent with utilization of the DOH need methodology as the basis for this project rationale, population forecasts for 2023 though 2026 have been estimated using the same assumptions that are used in the eight step methodology contained in WAC 246-310-290.
+The calculation for the assumption of population growth within each age cohort for each projected year is: (year 2022 - year 2021) + year 2022 = year 2023

-This same calculation is used for the unmet patient days in our pro forma financials projections for year 2023 and year 2024.
-Our 2022, 2023 and 2024 projections for unmet patient days, unmet patient days percent per year, patient days, annual admissions for unduplicated patients, monthly admissions for unduplicated patients, and average daily census are shown in Table 2 on page 19.
-This information and data are also shown in the pro forma at Exhibit 11.
+This same calculation is used for the unmet patient days in our pro forma financials projections for year 2023 through 2026.
+Our 2023 through 2026 projections for unmet patient days, unmet patient days percent per year, patient days, annual admissions for unduplicated patients, monthly admissions for unduplicated patients, and average daily census are shown in Table 2 on page 19.
+This information, data and assumptions are also shown in the Assumptions and Calculations and pro forma at Exhibit 10.